lillejohn22/Team-16-Pubrundan-DAT257/README.md

 Can be found as a checklist on each User Story on the Scrum Board.

  - [ ] **Contribution Breakdown** \
 We cannot get gitinspector to work.
+Use Contributors in the meantime.
+Emma has a lot of rows because she somehow got the credit for all the npm stuff.
+Jesper has nothing because he worked together with Ludvig, so Ludvig's commits are for both of them.
+We do not know we Antonia removed so many rows.

  - [x] **Technical Documentation** \
  Can be found in all the .js-files.